Soilwork: Early years (1995–2000)

-The band was formed in late 1995, originally under the name Inferior Breed.
-Their sound, as explained by "Speed," was influenced by bands such as Pantera, Meshuggah, and Carcass.
-Upon changing their band name to Soilwork in late 1996, they began to develop a more melodic sound.
-Soilwork started work on a demo entitled In Dreams We Fall into the Eternal Lake.
-Before the recording could take place, bassist Carl-Gustav Döös left the group, leaving guitarist Peter Wichers to handle the bass tracks on the demo.
-In a chance encounter, Soilwork met Michael Amott of Arch Enemy fame, who owned a record store in Helsingborg and was given a copy of their demo.
-This ultimately led to the band signing with Listenable Records.
-The band underwent significant changes, which included the arrival of the guitar mastery of David Andersson.
+The band was formed in late 1995, as Inferior Breed.
+Their sound was influenced by bands such as Pantera, Meshuggah, and Carcass.
+After changing their name to Soilwork in late 1996, they developed a more melodic sound.
+Soilwork started work on the demo In Dreams We Fall into the Eternal Lake.
+Before recording, bassist Carl-Gustav Döös left the group, leaving guitarist Peter Wichers to handle the bass tracks on the demo.
+Soilwork met Michael Amott of Arch Enemy, who owned a record store in Helsingborg and was given a copy of their demo.
+This led to the band signing with Listenable Records.
+The band underwent significant changes, which included the arrival of guitarist David Andersson.

 In 1998, Soilwork added keyboardist Carlos Holmberg and bassist Ola Flink.
 The band recorded and released their debut album, Steelbath Suicide, in May of that year.
 Soon after, guitarist Ludvig Svartz and drummer Jimmy Persson left, citing "different musical opinions".
-Persson (now guitar and vocals in Faithful Darkness) was replaced by Henry Ranta, while Svartz was replaced by Peter Wichers' uncle, Ola Frenning.
-The band toured throughout Europe in support of the album, sharing the stage with bands such as Darkane, Naglfar, and Krisiun.
+Persson (now guitar and vocals in Faithful Darkness) was replaced with Henry Ranta, while Svartz was replaced with Peter Wichers' uncle, Ola Frenning.
+The band toured Europe in support of the album, sharing the stage with bands such as Darkane, Naglfar, and Krisiun.

-In 1999, Soilwork recorded their second full-length album, The Chainheart Machine, which was released later that same year.
-The album received critical acclaim and eventually led to a recording contract with Nuclear Blast, allowing the band to tour with acts such as Defleshed, Cannibal Corpse, and briefly with fellow melodic death metallers Dark Tranquillity.
+In 1999, Soilwork recorded their second full-length album, The Chainheart Machine, released later that same year.
+The album received critical acclaim and led to a recording contract with Nuclear Blast, allowing the band to tour with Defleshed, Cannibal Corpse, and Dark Tranquillity.